 The Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), also known as "Superfund," imposes liability, without regard to fault or the legality of the original act, on certain classes of persons that contributed to the release of a "hazardous substance" into the environment.
-These persons include the owner or operator of the site and companies that disposed or arranged for the disposal of the hazardous substances found at the site.
-CERCLA also authorizes the EPA and, in some instances, third parties to act in response to threats to the public health or the environment and to seek to recover from the responsible classes of persons the costs they incur.
+These persons include the owner or operator of the site and companies that disposed or arranged for the disposal of the hazardous substances, third parties to act in response to threats to the public health or the environment and to seek to recover from the responsible classes of persons the costs they incur.
 In the course of its ordinary operations, the Partnership may generate waste that may fall within CERCLA's definition of a "hazardous substance."
 The Partnership may be jointly and severally liable under CERCLA for all or part of the costs required to clean up sites at which such hazardous substances have been disposed or released into the environment.